 Norepinephrine is mainly produced from nerve axons (shaft of the nerve) and it is stored in small fluid-filled sacs which are called vesicles.
 During an action potential (usually an electrical pulse), it is released and can travel down the nerve and across the gap between two nerves where it binds to a receptor on the second nerve, this action stimulates the nerve to respond.
 This action is useful in causing vasoconstriction which is vital in either maintaining or increasing blood pressure.

-The minimum sensitivity detection limit of adrenaline (epinephrine) and noradrenaline (norepinephrine) using this 2-CAT (adrenaline/noradrenaline) research ELISA kit was approximately 0.1 ng/ml (NAD) and 0.25 ng/ml (AD).
-The dynamic range for this ELISA assay is AD: 0.5 – 80 ng/ml and NAD: 0.2 – 32 ng/ml.
+The minimum sensitivity detection limit of adrenaline (epinephrine) and noradrenaline (norepinephrine) using current 2-CAT (adrenaline/noradrenaline) research ELISA kit was approximately 0.1 ng/ml (NAD) and 0.25 ng/ml (AD).
+The dynamic range for this assay is AD: 0.5 – 80 ng/ml and NAD: 0.2 – 32 ng/ml.

 - Peripheral and central effects of circulating catecholamines.
 Compr Physiol.
 (2015) 5 (1): 1-15.
 Review.
 Tank A.W. and Lee Wong D.